 The first few days will make you feel tired.
-There will be moments when you might feel why did I choose to do this.
+There will be moments when you might question yourself about why you stepped out in the first place.
 I have felt that on treks.
 But the panoramic vistas of the Himalayan Mountains are a great respite.
-Everyday, I would walk, crib a little, get dead tired, but I would also admire the beautiful surroundings, the mountains and that would energise me for the next day of adventure.
-And by the end of the trek, I would simply adjust with whatever I had and be happy.
-I had learnt to live with whatever I had.
+Everyday, I would walk, crib a little, get dead tired, but I would also admire the beautiful surroundings and the mountains that would energise me for the next day of adventure.
+By the end of the trek, I would simply adjust with whatever I had and be happy.

-Safety and Security
+Safety and security

-On a trek you might feel certain insecurities.
+On a trek, you might feel certain insecurities.
 You might have a question about your safety.
 After all, you might be walking on an unfamiliar terrain, climbing over precarious ridges and wading through mountain streams.
-Despite of the trained guides and trek leads, you might feel that you can slip and fall down to your death.
+Despite the trained guides and trek leads, you might feel that you can slip and fall down to your death.
 There will be times when your own well-being would be the only thing in your mind.

-Friendship and Social belonging
+Friendship and social belonging

 It is said that the journey is as beautiful as the company.
 It is really true when you are some thousand feet above the sea level on a Himalayan trek.
 A trek becomes the meeting point of people from different parts of the country.
-People meet, become friends and they work together for a common purpose, that is completing the trek.
+People meet, become friends and they work together for a common purpose—that is completing the trek.
 There is a sense of belonging and kinship.
 And along with nature, you also come to value companionship.